szczyglis-dev/ultimate-chain-parser/README.md

 ```

 **Ugly, right?
-Ultimate Chain Parser can transform such inconsistently arranged data into a structured format like CSV, JSON, raw PHP array and any other schema defined easily by user:**
+The Ultimate Chain Parser can transform such inconsistently arranged data into a structured format such as CSV, JSON, raw PHP array, or any other schema easily defined by the user:**
 ```
 123,terminator,schwarzenegger,action movie very good 456,titanic,dicaprio,same director